my diamond-shape logo; quite minimalisitic. Liam Collod

 Currently the shelf can be used in 2 ways:

+1. It allow to iterate through its children page from a Jinja template.
 You can retrieve a ShelfResource instance using the Shelf variable in your Jinja template context.
 The object proivides different method to browse its page, on which you can loop using Jinja {% for %} clause.

+2. It allow to auto-create an rss feed from all the children pages.
 RSS is the most naive way to allow visitor to "suscribe" to a website and get notified for updates.
 Here, adding a new page will add a new item to the RSS feed, which will notify suscribers a new page has been published.

 The .shelf file acts as a config and have a few options to change the shelf behavior.
 Its content is a custom syntax which follow the given rules: